shyam69/Fire-Detection-using-CNN-and-Contour/README.md

     It will generate the pickle files.
 Step 2:
     After generating the pickle then run the trail1.py
-    It will generate model.CNN files
+    It will generate CNN.model files
 Step 3:
     Then go to terminal and run main.py
     Type the file name